-When a flat fee is levied to occupy a space, it can range from standing room to a rickety chair at a table shared with others to a spacious private banquette.
-A cover charge is not the same as the more-expensive bottle service, which includes a bottle of champagne or liquor, mixers, a dedicated server and a reserved table.
+When a flat fee is levied to occupy a space, there's no guarantee as to what it exactly provides.
+Once you enter, it can range from standing room to a rickety chair at a table shared with others to a spacious private banquette.
+A cover charge is not the same as the more-expensive (and often obscenely expensive) bottle service, which includes a bottle of champagne or liquor, mixers, a dedicated server and a reserved table.
 It's unusual to be billed for both a cover charge and bottle service.

 What's the Point of a Cover Charge?

 Often a cover charge will be used by the management to pay a DJ, an entertainer or the members of the band after they perform.